The Voice of Job Seekers

 by Mark Anthony Dyson

 Nothing is worse than bad career advice.
-If it looks like sour advice and tastes like leather, then it’s bad career advice.
-If advice received from friends family sounds like a trick or gimmick, although useful at times, cannot be the pattern of your job search.
-Every now and then an act of boldness will stand out in a deluge of applicants, as long as the cost is minimal in the big picture.
+It looks like sour advice and tastes like leather, but it’s terrible career advice.
+If advice received from friends and family sounds like a trick or gimmick, although helpful at times, it cannot be the pattern of your job search.
+Now and then, an act of boldness will stand out in a deluge of applicants, as long as the cost is minimal in the big picture.

 1. “It’s all about perception, so you are not lying.”

 Good hiring managers will sniff out illusions, especially if the resume lacks plausible claims about the experience.
 If your resume sounds more like a job description, then perception becomes a delusion.
 The Fix: Stick with the facts.
-The more measures and metrics offered on a resume, the more you stand out.
+The more measures and metrics a resume offers, the more you stand out.

 2. “Just show up!
 You don’t need a resume!”

-3. “Just to need to spend some time on CareerBuilder and Monster.”
+3. “Just to need to spend some time on Indeed and apply to a bunch of jobs.”

 4. Any statement that anyone starts, “All you have to do…”

-The Fix: You have my permission to turn his or her volume down, or turn your volume up.
+The Fix: You have my permission to turn their volume down or turn your volume up.
 You can also turn them off if you can do so without violence.
-Any one who starts their advice offer with, “All you…” deserves it.
+Anyone who follows advice from “All you have to do…” deserves the results it brings (hint: it’s usually disappointing).
+Feel free to vet all advice you hear, see, or involuntarily ask for.

 • Facebook